Lysterfield Lake is very popular for canoeing, kayaking and sailing.

 Go sailing on monohull boats up to 5 metres long or multi-hull boats up to 4.3 metres long.
 Lysterfield Sailing Club welcomes new members.
 Call Parks Victoria on 13 1963 for more information.

 As rivers, lakes and reservoirs are natural environments, you may encounter hazards.
-Follow our water safety advice to make sure your day out at Lysterfield Park is a safe and enjoyable one.
+Follow our water safety advice together with the water safety signage in the park to make sure your day out Lysterfield Park is a safe and enjoyable one.